cyclic-software/www/content/posts/the-vc-business-model-and-why-vcs-invest.md

 ‍

-These VCs won&#39;t tell you that they probably won&#39;t invest.
+These VCs won't tell you that they probably won't invest.
 They are happy to ask questions and probe into your business.
 They get tremendous market intelligence from taking these meetings.
 They get to see:

 *   What people are pitching (deal flow)